 You’ve put in the effort to batch a delicious cocktail, and the last thing you want is for it to spill, spoil, or just not taste right by the time you reach the campfire.
 A little planning goes a long way in making sure your drinks are as amazing as you intended.
 Here are a few common slip-ups to watch out for.

-Forgetting to Ditch the Glass
+Why You Should Always Ditch the Glass

 It might be tempting to pack that original bottle of Mash & Mallow, but glass is your enemy in the backcountry.
 It’s heavy, bulky, and can easily break, leaving you with a dangerous mess and a whiskey-soaked sleeping bag.
 Trust me, no one wants that.
 Instead of risking it, transfer your spirits and batched cocktails into durable, lightweight containers.
 Plastic flasks, stainless steel bottles, and Nalgene-style jugs are all excellent for packing alcohol safely.
 This simple swap prevents breakage and lightens your load, making the hike to the campsite a little easier.

-Letting Your Drinks Get Warm
+Don’t Let Your Drinks Get Warm

 After a day of hiking or setting up camp, a lukewarm cocktail is a major letdown.
 Your standard water bottle won’t do the trick here.
 The key to a refreshing drink is using the right container to keep it cold.
 An insulated thermos is your best friend for pre-chilled cocktails, keeping them at the perfect temperature for hours.
 For an extra-cold drink, fill your thermos with ice water for a few minutes to chill the inside before pouring your cocktail in.
 This simple step ensures your first sip is as crisp and cool as it should be.